-There’s a reason why cash is called the lifeblood a business.
+There’s a reason why cash is often labeled “king”.
 It’s the very thing that keeps your company going.
 It keeps the lights on, enables you to pay your staff, and gives you the means to do great things for your customers.
 And for obvious reasons, you need to have enough cash flowing through your business in order to survive and thrive.

 What is cash flow?

 Cash flow is the amount of money that’s going in and out of your business.
 The flow of cash is initiated by two things: Money coming in thanks to your customers making purchases and money going out through business expenses such as your inventory, staffing costs, operating bills, etc.

 Healthy cash flow happens when you have more money flowing in, while the opposite scenario — i.e., having higher expenses and not enough income — puts you in a cash crunch.

 Now that you have a basic understanding of cash flow, let’s discuss how you can improve it.
 Below are some action steps for freeing up more cash in your retail business.

 Many retailers have their cash tied up in inventory, which is why the #1 thing that you can do to improve cash flow is to ensure that you’re stocking the right products and selling them at a healthy profit.
 If you do end up with excess stock, take immediate steps to liquate.

 Here are some tips for doing all the above.